ror-community/ror-site/content/blog/2023-05-02-datasalon-case-study.md

 Yes, exactly.
 So having a reference record to tie customers to is really important, and having the hierarchy of those customers offers vital context.
 MasterVision is predominantly a sales and marketing tool, and allows publishers to look for sales opportunities and to provide better customer service through having a deep understanding of their customers.
 If you've got customer data in multiple datasets living in multiple systems, it's time-consuming to go in and query each of those separately.
 Whereas pulling all those together into a system, that can't be broken by end users, allows staff to see exactly what's going on on a customer basis for all aspects of the relationship.
 And it's extremely quick and simple to get answers.
 So rather than getting IT involved to run complex queries across multiple systems, the end user, even if they're non-technical, can do that themselves.
 You can put together quite complex queries with MasterVision: "Who does XYZ, but doesn’t do A or B?"

+{{< figure src="/img/blog/datasalon/datasalon-medical.png" alt="Data showing 1246 institutions with medical books as a blue circle and 1240 institutions with medical journals as a yellow circle with the overlapping area in green with 996 institutions with both medical books and medical journals" >}}

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French

 It sounds like you anticipated data science before "data science" was really a term.